flowsforapex/apex-flowsforapex/README.md

 4. Send a pull request so we can verify and decide on taking over your changes

 <b>Important:</b> export your APEX app as ZIP with retaining the original IDs and then unzip the file into your repository!

+Communication for this project is done using http://flowsforapex.slack.com.
+DM me on Twitter (@nielsdb) to get involved.